winewei/nginx-google-oauth/README.md

     satisfy all
 ```

-For whitelist (ie: disable oauth for this ip) use this works:
+For whitelist (ie: disable oauth for this ip) use this:

 ```
     access_by_lua_file "/etc/nginx/lua/nginx-google-oauth/access.lua";